VSAC hosts workshops on filling out financial aid forms

 File the FAFSA early to make smart education choices that fit your pocketbook

-WINOOSKI (September 18, 2017)—Vermont Student Assistance Corp. will offer free workshops at over 60 local high schools beginning in early October through mid-December to help families fill out financial aid forms.
+WINOOSKI (September 24, 2018)—Vermont Student Assistance Corp. will offer free workshops at over 50 local high schools beginning in early October through November to help families fill out financial aid forms.

-These informal workshops offer guidance on filling out the FAFSA, or Free Application for Federal Student Aid, and the Vermont grant application.
-The FAFSA is the basis for determining eligibility for federal Pell grants, the Vermont state grant, financial aid from the school that the student attends, and for student loans.
+These informal workshops offer guidance on filling out the FAFSA, or Free Application for Federal Student Aid, and the Vermont State Grant application.
+The FAFSA is the basis for determining eligibility for federal Pell grants, the Vermont State Grant, financial aid from the school that the student attends, and for student loans.

 Students and parents also can ask questions and learn about the college financial aid process, including how to apply for scholarships.
 Internet access will be available and space is limited.